 Yes!
-I've reached 7,000 subscribers on my Youtube channel.
-The last time I posted about my subscriber count is on 19 Nov 2015 and there were 4,000 subscribers back then.
+I've now reached 280K subscribers on my Youtube channel.
+It was just 7,000 subscribers back in 2016 when I wrote the original article, and 4,000 subsribers on 19 Nov 2015.
 The journey has been long and there's still a long road ahead.

 When I first started my channel, I didn't know if I would enjoy making videos.
-Now, I wake up excited every morning thinking about what videos I would like to make.
+Now, I'm excited to wake up each day to make videos.
 If I don't make a video, I would brainstorm for ideas on what to make.

 3. Pick a good name for your channel

 What's good?
 Something that's unique, easy for people to remember.

 You can go with your real name or nickname and that will help build your brand.
 E.g. Mike Crilley.